 Where To Eat In Croton-On-Hudson NY

-EAT: Ocean House Restaurant – is neither near the ocean nor in a house of any kind.
-Situated across a highway in an upgraded shack the size of a large shipping container, Ocean House has nonetheless won awards for its top-notch cuisine.
-Innovative and artistically presented dishes like Beet and Goat Cheese Timbale, Sesame and Pepper Crusted Yellowfin Tuna, and signature Banana Sushi, which comes with chopsticks and looks like the real deal, have earned Ocean House a 27/30 Zagat’s Rating.
+Ocean House is not close to the ocean or in a house of any kind.
+Situated across a highway in an upgraded shack the size of a large shipping container, it has nonetheless won awards for its top-notch cuisine.
+Innovative dishes like Seafood Rissoto and Sesame and Pepper Crusted Yellowfin Tuna, are artistically presented.
+The signature Banana Sushi comes with chopsticks and looks like the real deal.

-EAT: So, The Blue Pig is an ice-cream shop, but it’s also considered one of the best places to eat (sweets, at least), and much beloved in COH.
-The Tavern At Croton Landing, EATalia on the Hudson, and Fratelli’s Tratoria are also local faves.
+So, The Blue Pig is an ice-cream shop, but it’s also considered one of the best places to eat (sweets, at least), and much beloved in COH.
+So, too, are The Tavern At Croton Landing, EATalia on the Hudson, and Fratelli’s Tratoria are also local faves.